malcprentice/malcprentice.github.io/0-source/Class - Online 1 - basics for online.md

 We are online until May 11.
 This is online Class 1.

 By the end of this class, you will be able to:
-* Find the main class page on Google Classroom
+* Find the main class page on "Google Classroom"
 * Say hello to the class

+Everything else will be explained later.

 Read this page in English, but if you get stuck, here is a (bad) translation https://translate.google.com/translate?sl=auto&tl=ja&u=http%3A%2F%2Falba-english.org%2FStudy%2520Skills%2520-%2520basics%2520for%2520online.html

 # Asking for help
 * If you have problems, email me, any time!
-If you don't already know my email address (from the syllabus), <a href="mailto:notmyrealaddressjustaspamfilter@alba-english.com">use this backup address</a>
+If you don't already know my email address (from PLAS), <a href="mailto:notmyrealaddressjustaspamfilter@alba-english.com">use this backup address</a>

 #HOMEWORK TASK 1: Join Google Classroom

-All your friends and materials and assessment are on the University's soka-u.jp _Google Classroom_
+All your friends and materials will be on the soka-u.jp _Google Classroom_
 * First, download the "Google Classroom" app: https://support.google.com/edu/classroom/answer/6118412?hl=ja
+* Sign in and join the class
-* <red>IMPORTANT!</red>red> SIGN IN WITH your eXXXXXXXX@soka-u.jp address, not your normal @gmail.com address
+** <red>IMPORTANT!</red>red> SIGN IN WITH your eXXXXXXXX@soka-u.jp address, not your normal @gmail.com address
-* Instructions in Japanese are here: https://support.google.com/edu/classroom/answer/6020297?co=GENIE.Platform%3DiOS&hl=ja
+** Instructions in Japanese are here: https://support.google.com/edu/classroom/answer/6020297?co=GENIE.Platform%3DiOS&hl=ja ** I have sent an invitation and a code,
-* Can't find your invitation or your code?
+** Can't find your invitation or your code?
 Can't get it working?
 Email me!
 * If you have a laptop, please join on BOTH your phone and your laptop

 #HOMEWORK TASK 2 - Say hello!